JScott/robot_sweatshop/README.md

 # Security

 You probably don't want to run Robot Sweatshop as a sudo user.
-Create a testing user and group and point to them in the configuration file to run Robot Sweatshop processes with those permissions.
+Create a testing user and group and run `sweatshop start` as them.

 # Roadmap